Balaam And His Donkey: Lessons From The Story

 [i] The Moabites (and Balaam) were eventually destroyed after they enticed Israel into immorality and idol worship.

-1. Yes thank you so much we are blessed with the Word, be blessed.
+1. Yes thank you so much we are blessed with the Word.
 But now, how come for the first time God allowed Balaam to go and after he refused him to go?

 Reply